Samadhiraja Sutra: History and Texts

 The King of Samadhis was translated into Chinese by Narendrayaśas (517–589), an Indian monk from Orissa, who titled it The Sūtra of the Samādhi of the Lamp of the Moon (月燈三昧經, Taishō 639).
 Two other Chinese translations include an alternative version of the equivalent of the sixth fascicle by Xiangong (逮慧三昧經, The Attainment of Wisdom Samādhi Sūtra) and an alternative translation of the equivalent of the seventh fascicle by Xiangong (文殊師利菩薩十事行經, The Ten Practices of Mañjuśrī Bodhisattva Sūtra).

 Fragments from three Central Asian Sanskrit manuscripts of the sutra have been found.
 They date to the fifth or sixth centuries.
 A Tibetan translation was made in the ninth century by Śīlendrabodhi and Chönyi Tsultrim (Dharmatāśīla).
-This Tibetan version is longer than the earlier Chinese translation and is divided into forty chapters (while the Chinese is divided into ten chapters).
+This Tibetan version is longer than the earlier Chinese translation and is divided into forty chapters.
+The Chinese edition meanwhile is in ten fascicles (juans 卷).

 A complete Indian Sanskrit manuscript was discovered near Gilgit in 1938 which has been dated to the sixth century.
 According to Roberts, this text is "significantly shorter than the Tibetan translation, with fewer verses and prose passages."
 Other Sanskrit manuscripts which have been found in Nepal are longer and closer to the Tibetan translation, some Nepalese versions even contain material not found in the Tibetan.
 The Sanskrit versions of the sutra are mostly composed in Buddhist Hybrid Sanskrit (BHS) or strongly influenced by BHS.

 A Sanskrit version of the sutra was published in Devanagari along with an English summary of the chapters in 1941 by Nalinaksha Dutt.
-According to Lopez and Silk, "Dutt's edition is wanting in more than one respect.
+According to Gomez and Silk, "Dutt's edition is wanting in more than one respect.
 It is, unfortunately, at its best a conflation of manuscripts, at its worst a reconstruction from the Tibetan."
 They also note that a more recent edition by P. L. Vaidya (1961) is "equally problematic" since it is "essentially a copy of Dutt's edition" with some modifications by the author.
 They finally add that "a more rigorous task has been accomplished by Seiren Matsunami."